ralphcastillo2/oddlyuseful.fun/README.md

 ## Contributing

-This is a personal project for oddlyhandy.com.
-If you find any issues, please report them in the issues section.
+This is a personal project for oddorweird.com
 ## License

 All rights reserved.
 This code is private and not for public use.